okta/okta-developer-docs/packages/@okta/vuepress-site/guides/protect-your-api/next-steps/index.md

 ---
 title: Next Steps
 ---
-Nice job!
-You should understand how to protect your API.
+You should now understand how to protect your API.
 If you got stuck, post a question in our [Developer Forums](https://devforum.okta.com).

 <!-- Link to Protect Your API Endpoints guide -->
 <!-- Link to Customizing the Sign-in Page guide -->